BAILOUT OF STINGER #839

 For this story, it is critical to note that our pre-mission weather briefing contained no information regarding adverse weather conditions for our arrival time at the base following the training mission.
 It is also important to note that the normal duration of these training missions was approximately 3.0 hours.
 Therefore, our aircraft had been fueled to allow for a maximum flight time, including reserve fuel, of approximately 3.75 hours.

 Takeoff that night was normal.
 We flew a dry-fire mission, south and southwest of Da

-having difficulty with landings on previous missions, so I had decided to return
+was having difficulty with landings on previous missions, so I had decided

-vaguely aware of the fuel situation at this time, but not overly concerned.
+I was vaguely aware of the fuel situation at this time, but not

-The next few minutes would quickly bring me to the stark realization that
+minutes would quickly bring me to the stark realization that the pucker

 We were told the whole coastline was socked in with fog, with no

 I declared an emergency and requested an immediate GCA (Ground

 Controlled Approach is a precision radar approach) to the south, even though

 I knew the weather was reported below GCA minimums and the runway was